Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Higgs couplings within a 3+1 Higgs model

 For leptons, we change $\rho^d_{ij} \to \rho^l_{ij}$.
 The choice for powers of $\lambda$ is not unique, and in fact it could also change when the vevs ($v_i$) of the Higgs doublets have a hierarchical structure.
+From this points onwards, we only focus in the implications arising from flavon-Higgs mixing effects in the quark sector and leave aside their study in the charged lepton sector.

+Now, notice the following simplification.
+As a consequence of the hierarchical structure in the mass matrices we can study two particular cases: first, the subsystem $2-3$ made out of the two heaviest families and second, the subsystem $1-2$ which emerges after diagonalization of the previous case and after taking the limit $m_3 \rightarrow \infty$.
+The former case is basically considering a rank two matrix with the first family being massless, as allowed by the Schmidt-Mirsky approximation theorem, while the latter one is the decoupling limit where the mixing between the first and third family has been neglected.